MadihaFarman/VocabLock/README.md

 ## Project Overview

 VocaBlock is a personal vocabulary learning tool I built after spending way too long looking up the same word for the fifth time while reading *Crime and Punishment* by Fyodor Dostoevsky.
-You know that feeling — you see "propensity" for the fourth time and think "wait, I looked this up before, didn't I?"

 The idea is simple: every time you encounter a difficult word while reading, you jot it down in an Obsidian note.
 VocaBlock then takes over from there — it quietly picks a few words each day, catches you at random moments with fullscreen popups, and quizzes you on the ones you've already learned.
 Over time, the hard words stop being hard.

-This is a one-person hobby project.
-It's not polished, it's not a startup, it's just me and my ever-growing list of words I can't pronounce from 19th century Russian novels.

 ## How It Works